 Location and Contact

-Location: Markham site: Fracture Clinic, building A, 2nd floor
+Location: Markham site: Fracture Clinic, Lower level of building A, Clinic #5.

 Hours: Monday – Friday, 8 a.m. – 4 p.m. or 7 a.m. – 3 p.m., depending on surgeon

 When you arrive at Markham site: Register at registration desk in main lobby.
 Please arrive 15 minutes before your appointment to register.
 The registration desk clerk will direct you from there.

 The Fracture Clinic at Markham Stouffville Hospital has an important role in the management and treatment of orthopaedic issues such as broken bones, cast changes and removals and postoperative checks.
 This clinic provides excellent patient care dedicated to various types of fractures.

 The clinic is staffed with orthopaedic surgeons, orthopaedic technologists, nurses, physiotherapists, an Osteoporosis Canada nurse, X-ray technologists, secretarial staff and volunteers to make your visit as complete as possible.

 Our orthopaedic surgeons provide a variety of specialties such as anterior cruciate ligament (ACL) repair, fractured hips/knees, ankle and foot surgeries, spinal surgeries, upper extremity surgeries and lower extremity surgeries.